 Experts are of the opinion that regular exercise can not only help you counter weight gain, a common thyroid by-product, but also keep other symptoms such as sluggishness and body pain at bay.
 In fact, exercise will also help you address stress, so consider walking or practicing yoga for 20 minutes, a few times a week.

 While home remedies can certainly help you manage your thyroid and alleviate associated symptoms that cause discomfort, don’t rely on home remedies to cure thyroid.
 Home remedies are best implemented in conjunction with advice and treatment from a qualified doctor.

 Also, when trying home remedies, pace yourself.
 Start slow and add a remedy to your routine every few weeks.
 This will not only help you understand if a particular remedy is showing results or not, but it will also ensure that you’re not overwhelmed.
 This is key because if you take on too much at once, you may find it difficult to sustain your efforts in the long run.

 A study in 2014 found that inland cities in India have more hypothyroidism cases than coastal cities.
 Therefore, if you reside in any city that isn’t along the coast, or have an immediate family member who suffers from thyroid problems, consult with a doctor regularly.
 This will help catch the disorder on time, and ensure that your condition isn’t worsening.

-Find the best doctor for the job through the Bajaj Finserv Health App.
-Download the app on to your smartphone from the Google Play Store or Apple App Store, and locate an endocrinologist near you in minutes.
-View doctors’ years of experience, consulting hours, fees and more before booking an e-consult or in-person appointment.
-Apart from facilitating appointment booking, the Bajaj Finserv Health App also offers health plans for your family, medicine reminders, healthcare information and discounts from select hospitals and clinics, so download the app now!
+Find the best doctor for the job on Bajaj Finserv Health.
+Locate an endocrinologist near you in minutes, view doctors’ years of experience, consulting hours, fees and more before booking an e-consult or in-person appointment.
+Apart from facilitating appointment booking, the Bajaj Finserv Health also offers health plans for your family, medicine reminders, healthcare information and discounts from select hospitals and clinics.